10 Useful Tweaks That Improve the iPhone for Seniors

 Find My iPhone can be a life-saver if you misplace your phone or if someone steals it.
 This can prove especially useful for keeping track of an older person’s phone.

 The Send Last Location is also handy, as it pings you with the location of the device before the battery dies.
-Here’s how to enable Find My iPhone:
+You should also know how to use Find My iPhone even when it’s offline .

 - Go to Settings and tap your name at the top.